xcart/xc5-manual/en/modules/xc4_to_xc5_migration_wizard/xc4_to_xc5_migration_wizard_system_requirements_and_installation.md

 To migrate your X-Cart 4 store to X-Cart 5, you need:
 1) Your existing X-Cart 4 store.
-2) A fresh installation of X-Cart 5 (**Important**: Be sure to use the default build configuration that you get right out of the distribution package.
-Do not install any additional modules and do not attempt any customizations of the X-Cart 5 store's default functionality or look & feel before your X-Cart 4 data and settings have been fully migrated.)
+2) A fresh installation of X-Cart 5. **Important**: Be sure to use the default build configuration that you get right out of the distribution package.
+Do not install any additional modules and do not attempt any customizations of the X-Cart 5 store's default functionality or look & feel before your X-Cart 4 data and settings have been fully migrated.

 The module can be obtained via X-Cart’s Marketplace:
 ![xc5_migration_module_install.png]({{site.baseurl}}/attachments/ref_KqsCJNRG/xc5_migration_module_install.png?effects=drop-shadow)